-If you are a mother-to-be, you are encouraged to enroll and participate in the free maternity management program.
+Whether you're expecting your first baby or you're an experienced mom, you are encouraged to enroll and participate in the free maternity management services.
 Medi-Call administers PEBA's comprehensive maternity management program, Coming Attractions.
-This program supports mothers throughout their pregnancy and post-partum care.
+This program supports mothers throughout their pregnancy and postpartum care.
 It also assists with Neonatal Intensive Care Unit infants or other babies with special needs until they are one year old.
 Once enrolled in the Coming Attractions program, expectant mothers will receive a welcome mailer and educational materials throughout their pregnancy and postpartum period.
-You do not have to wait until you have seen your physician to enroll in Coming Attractions, and enrollment is easy.
+You do not have to wait until you have been seen by your physician to enroll in Coming Attractions, and enrollment is easy.